NFU Cymru reports

 Ahead of COP26 in Glasgow the NFU gave an update on its 2040 net zero ambition, how British farmers are producing climate-friendly food and what is needed to make sure the industry remains a global leader.

-Against the background of ambitious targets to increase tree cover in Wales to help mitigate and adapt to the challenges presented by climate change, NFU Cymru’s new strategy paper identifies the barriers and opportunities that exist to deliver on these objectives while safeguarding thriving rural communities and ensuring the continued production of high quality, affordable food in Wales.
+Against the background of ambitious targets to increase tree cover in Wales to help mitigate and adapt to the challenges presented by climate change, NFU Cymru’s new strategy paper identifies the barriers and opportunities that exist to deliver on these objectives.

 The NFU Cymru Vision for Welsh Upland Farming report, which was underpinned by a survey of over 750 farmers, was launched at the Vision for Welsh Upland Farming virtual conference in 2020.
 The document reveals that 88% of survey repondents said it was very important that future Welsh agricultural policy should underpin food production and ensure consumers have a stable supply of affordable food.